threerings/narya/src/as/com/threerings/README.txt

   (like myArray.length) may actually be executing arbitrary code, possibly creating many objects, each time.

-- Classes without a constructor cannot be instantiated.
-This is a runtime error (grraah!).
+- <strike>Classes without a constructor cannot be instantiated.
+This is a runtime error (grraah!).</strike>
   There is a compiler option "-compiler.warn-no-constructor" but it generates a flotilla of warnings from standard classes in the flash library, so it's slightly useless.
   ***Update: What the heck.
 I noticed today that DSet has no constructor and I've never had any trouble instantiating those.
 Why would not having a constructor be an error for some classes and not others?
 Grraahh!
+  ***Update: The language spec says that a default (no arg) constructor is created implicitely if one is not defined.
+Probably when I got the error that a class had no constructor it was some sort of compiler bug.

 - Static initializers can be emulated: public class A